Tamsin Stuart Art

 Yep, another watery scene.

-My blackbird was not that black and my swan is not as white as you'd think.
-There is glorious colour everywhere you look.
+My blackbird was not that black and my swan is not as white as you'd expect.
+There is glorious colour everywhere.

 SOLD